Ayanzadeh93/Dog-Breeds-Identification/README.md

 In this project Keras library with Tensorflow Backend is used.
 Thus, in order to run the code successfully, first, we have to install dependencies.

+### Preprint version of the paper is published and you can cite like the below:

+#### Ayanzadeh, A.; Vahidnia, S..
+Modified Deep Neural Networks for Dog Breeds Identification.
+Preprints 2018, 2018120232 (doi: 10.20944/preprints201812.0232.v1).

 1 - installing dependencies on linux or Mac OS:
 	* Anaconda contains most of the library we need to run over code.
 Please go to the following link and install anaconda which is described based on your Operating system: